AdnanMuhib/iFruitFly/README.md

 # iFruitFly
-Detection Of Fruitfly in mangoes using machine learning and thermal cameras.
+This is project is concerned about detection Of Fruitfly in mangoes using machine learning and thermal cameras.